ASMDlab/TOPLSM/README.md

 ## Citations

-If you find these codes helpful, we would appreciate it if you could cite the following articles:
+If you use these codes for research purposes, please cite the following articles:

 ```bibtex